mijoe/msfs/README.md

 * [Microsoft Flight Simulator](https://www.flightsimulator.com/) - Microsoft Flight Simulator is the next generation of one of the most beloved simulation franchises
 * [Microsoft Flight Simulator Forums](https://forums.flightsimulator.com/) - Official Microsoft Flight Simulator Forums

+## Aircraft

+* [Kodiak 100 Series II](https://simworksstudios.com/kodiak-100-wheels-for-msfs.html) - The Kodiak 100 Series II is a high-wing, single-engine turboprop aircraft, capable of transporting up to 9 passengers or cargo up to a distance of 1,132nm.
+Equipped with the Pratt & Whitney Canada PT6A-34 engine flat-rated at 750shp, the aircraft is capable of taking off and landing in less than 350ft, enabling it to operate from small, unprepared airstrips all over the world!

 ## Add-Ons

 * [Flightsim.to](https://flightsim.to/) - Discover thousands of free Microsoft Flight Simulator Add-ons and Mods for PC - our liveries, airports, scenery and planes are 100% free to download!